 Versatile, robust and flavoursome, duck offers some of the finest meat of all the poultry birds.
 Yet we eat relatively little of it – especially when compared to our consumption of chicken.
-At Pipers Farm, our ducks are slow grown and free range, which gives their meat not only a delicious taste, but exceptional texture, too.
+At Pipers Farm, our ducks are slow grown and free range, which gives their meat not only a delicious taste but exceptional texture, too.
 A good layer of tasty fat adds an extra flavour dimension and ensures the meat stays moist.
 Duck is a much-favoured meat in Asian and Oriental cuisines, reflecting its ability to stand up to punchy ingredients such as ginger, chilli and aromatic spices.
 It’s also an excellent foil for rich fruits and lush sauces, making it a perfect choice at Christmas.

 So why not try something a bit different this year and spice up the festivities with some delicious duck dishes?

-For wonderfully sticky Chinese Duck Wings put 1 kg of duck wings into a disposable roasting bag with 8 cloves of finely chopped garlic, 50g of grated fresh ginger, a chopped red chilli, 4 tbsp groundnut oil, 2 tbsp sesame oil, 5 tbsp rice wine, 5 tbsp light soy sauce, 5 tbsp runny honey and 1 tbsp of Chinese 5-Spice powder.
+For wonderfully stickiness, put 1 kg of duck wings into a disposable roasting bag with 8 cloves of finely chopped garlic, 50g of grated fresh ginger, a chopped red chilli, 4 tbsp groundnut oil, 2 tbsp sesame oil, 5 tbsp rice wine, 5 tbsp light soy sauce, 5 tbsp runny honey and 1 tbsp of Chinese 5-Spice powder.
 Leave to marinate for a few hours then cook at 160°C for an hour and a half.
 Serve hot from the oven and prepare to get very messy indeed!

-To make an indulgent Confit Duck Leg, start by rubbing some duck legs with toasted and crushed cumin and coriander seeds, crushed juniper berries and flaky Malden salt.
+To make this indulgent dish, start by rubbing some duck legs with toasted and crushed cumin and coriander seeds, crushed juniper berries and flaky Malden salt.
 Put into a tub and leave to marinate for 24 hours.
 Next day, brush off the salt and spices, lay the legs in a heavy casserole dish, cover with goose or duck fat and add a couple of bay leaves and a sprinkle of black peppercorns.
 Cook at a gentle simmer for about 2 and a half hours.
 Once cooked, store in an airtight box, with the legs fully covered in fat – they’ll last for some weeks in this state.
 To serve, remove the legs from the fat, fry in a hot pan until the skin is browned then transfer to the oven (heated to 200°C) for about 30 minutes until crispy.
 Accompany with dauphinoise potatoes and a crisp salad.